-Flight: €72.98 (easyjet.com) Hostel: €15-€25/night (hostelworld.com) Food: Dirt cheap compared to Paris Tourist attractions: Coliseum, Roman Forum, the Vatican (Sistine Chapel) Social scene: Inexpensive
+Flight: €72.98 (easyjet.com)

+Hostel: €15-€25/night (hostelworld.com) Food: Dirt cheap compared to Paris

+Tourist attractions: Coliseum, Roman Forum, the Vatican (Sistine Chapel)

+Social scene: Inexpensive

-Example 3: Barcelona, Spain = €101 (\$150), not including food Flight: €60.98 (easyjet.com) Hostel: €10-€25/night (hostelworld.com) Food: Dirt cheap compared to Paris Tourist attractions: Catedral Gaudí, Sagrada Família Social scene: Very inexpensive
+Example 3: Barcelona, Spain = €101 (\$150), not including food

+Flight: €60.98 (easyjet.com)

+Hostel: €10-€25/night (hostelworld.com) Food: Dirt cheap compared to Paris

+Tourist attractions: Catedral Gaudí, Sagrada Família

+Social scene: Very inexpensive

-Remember: Paris is expensive.
-It is even more so with the current exchange rate (as of October 2016, $\in 1=\$1.12$ ).
+Remember: Paris is expensive even with the current exchange rate (check www.xe.com for current rates).
 You can be frugal or you can shop until you drop-we are only able to provide you with very general estimates.
 A good way to save money is to eat at the university restaurants, where you can meet Parisian students.
 Then you can save up for travel, shopping, or a nice meal out from time to time.